solar panels for office buildings in Oxford

 Next steps for Oxford office solar projects

-If you’re an occupier, landlord, facilities manager or sustainability lead with a Oxford office building considering solar PV, the natural next step is a free desk feasibility study.
-Send us your half-hourly meter data (your DNO or supplier provides this on request) and a roof plan, and we’ll model your specific building — system size, generation, self-consumption, payback, NPV, EPC uplift, and MEES 2030 compliance pathway — within 7 working days.
+If you’re an occupier, landlord, facilities manager or sustainability lead with an Oxford office building, the natural first step is a free desk feasibility study.
+Send us your half-hourly meter data (your supplier or SSEN provides this on request) and a roof plan, and we’ll model your building — system size, generation, self-consumption, payback, NPV, EPC uplift and compliance pathway, including the View Cones position where relevant — within 7 working days.

 Request a free Oxford office solar feasibility